Strict Liability onDog Owners

 (d) Subdivision (b) shall apply only where a governmental agency using a dog in military or police work has adopted a written policy on the necessary and appropriate use of a dog for the police or military work enumerated in subdivision (b).

 This statute makes the dog owner 100% responsible 100% of the time, so there is no tense litigation process.
 This is especially helpful because most dog bite instances include family and close friends.

 However, the strict liability rule does offer some protection for dog owners.
 A dog owner cannot be held responsible if his dog bites someone if any of the following conditions exist:

 - The person who the dog bit was a trespasser.
 The law states that if any person was on the property of another without permission, express or implied, then such a person is a trespasser.
 If a dog bites a trespasser, the owner is not held liable under the strict liability rule.

 - If the dog bites the vet who is treating him, the owner is not held liable for the dog bite.

 - If a dog bites someone who provoked the dog, then the owner may not be held liable for the dog bite.
 In many cases where a dog owner has told people to stay away from his dog, but the person has still advanced towards the dog and got bitten, the dog owner is not usually held responsible because it is deemed that the victim unnecessarily provoked the dog in spite of being told not to do so.

 - If a dog has bitten someone while helping the police or during a military operation, the owner will not be held responsible.

 In California, the plaintiff must prove which dog bit him and to whom the dog belongs.
-California, unlike many states, also limits the statues to 'bites' only, dismissing damages for injuries which are not caused by 'bites'.
+California, unlike many states, also limits the statutes to "bites" only, dismissing damages for injuries which are not caused by "bites".